jacquelinekclee/twas-dsc180-a17/README.md

 This repository provides a pipeline to perform a TWAS analysis.

+This analysis requires the dockerfile at `notsamzhou/twas`

-To run the analysis, run `python run.py all` with the dockerfile `notsamzhou/twas`
+To run the analysis, run `python run.py all`

 If running another analysis with the same gene expression and variant data but different GWAS summary statistics, we do not need to recompute weights for each gene.
 Just run  `python run.py assoc` with an updated data-params.json